Chapter Advisor Accreditation, page 3

 - Assist the new member educator to find local/campus speakers for new member education program

-- Assist the continuing educator in developing a local speakers program
+- Assist the VP of membership development in developing a local/campus speakers program to supplement the TPE education

 - Have a working knowledge of the Ritual; help facilitate Ritual execution and education